jfodera/Weather-Music/lab4/README.md

 Promt 7: Center this dropbox at the top of the page, above the current weather and suggested spotify playlists How I used it: Deleted old dropbox section of CSS and replaced it with new, Updated entire index.php

-Promt 8:
+Promt 8: Why did the show more info button go away, Add it back!
-How I used it:
+How I used it: Concatenaated new section to the styles.css, updated the index.php with a full copy and paste

 Promt 9:
 How I used it:

+Promt 11:
+How I used it:

+Promt 12:
+How I used it:

+Promt 13:
+How I used it:

+Promt 14:
+How I used it:

+Promt 15:
+How I used it:

-Promt 10:
+Promt 16:
 How I used it: